KonradHoeffner/rickview/README.md

         restart: unless-stopped

 ## Precompiled Binaries

 Download the binary from the [latest release](https://github.com/konradhoeffner/rickview/releases/latest) and run `rickview`.
-If you need binaries for a different platform than Linux amd64, [let me know](https://github.com/konradhoeffner/rickview/issues/new).
+If you need binaries for a different operating system and CPU architecture combination, [let me know](https://github.com/konradhoeffner/rickview/issues/new).

 ## Compile it yourself
 Alternatively, you can compile it for your own platform with `cargo install rickview`.